 Here are some suggestions for a safe strength training program for kids:

-The primary focus should be skill development and having fun.
+The main focus should be skill development and having fun.

-Strength training can be done two to three times a week, but with at least one day
+Strength training can be done 2 to 3 times a week.
+Be sure to have at least 1 day

 of rest between sessions.